Timing matters more than you think

 - Pork: pale pink.

-- Chicken: cream-colored.
+- Chicken: cream-coloured.
 Yellow or grey means the bird had a hard week.

 The butcher is a tool